TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/LocalizationModeConfigsysLanguageMode/Index.rst

 (config.sys\_language\_uid, which is essentially defined by the input "&L=" variable in a typical set-up).

-- The first two columns displays the configured values (blue)
+- The first two columns display the configured values (blue)

 - The last three columns display the value of internal variables in TYPO3 plus a description of the behavior